 What you can just get rid of

-Here’s a summary of what Kondo thinks you can just get rid of… Electrical cables, phone boxes and electrical appliance boxes, broken appliances, Cosmetic samples, spare buttons, guest bedding, products from health crazes, greeting cards, used cheque books, credit card statements, utility bills and manuals, free novelty goods… Sure!
-Sounds good to me… But what are your about…
+Here’s a summary of what Marie Kondo thinks you can just get rid of… Electrical cables, phone boxes and electrical appliance boxes, broken appliances, Cosmetic samples, spare buttons, guest bedding, products from health crazes, greeting cards, used cheque books, credit card statements, utility bills and manuals, free novelty goods… Sure!
+Sounds good to me… But what are your thoughts about…

 - Books on your ‘read sometime’ list should go you’ll never read them.
 I disagree, I read mine, give yourself a book buying ban instead until all books on your ‘to read’ list are read through.